 Hout Bay’s East Fort was established in 1782-3.
-Its construction was precipitated by an abortive British attempt to take the Cape in 1781, which was repulsed by the Dutch and their French allies with the help of the Pondicherry Mercenary Regiment Under the Command of Col Thomas Conway, then based in what is today known as Puducherry on the Carnatic Coast of India, about 70 km South of Madras (now Chennai).
+Its construction was precipitated by an abortive British attempt to take the Cape in 1781, which was repulsed by the Dutch and their French allies with the help of the Pondicherry Mercenary Regiment, under the Command of Col Thomas Conway, then based in what is today known as Puducherry on the Carnatic Coast of India, about 70 km South of Madras (now Chennai).

 The challenge in a “Nut Shell” for Hout Bay’s East Fort